GabsDonato/GabsDonato/README.md

 ## About me

-🎓 Systems Analysis and Development @ UNINTER | 📍 Guarujá - SP, Brazil
+🎓 Systems Analysis and Development @UNINTER | 📍 Guarujá - SP, Brazil

 🌐 Technology student focused on building clean, responsive and accessible web interfaces.
 🎯 Aspiring Front-End Developer, passionate about transforming design into interactive and scalable digital experiences.